mars0i/masonclj/README.md

 is the best single source of information about Clojure-Java interop I've read, but I know of no completely comprehensive source.
-However, other books on Clojure have come out more recently, as well as new editions of older books, so it may be that there are other excellent resources on Java interop now.
-I haven't check.
+However, other books on Clojure have come out more recently, as well as new editions of older books, so there may be even better resources on Java interop now.
+I haven't checked.
 Some of the documents here may help a little, too, but they don't go into detail.

 ## And